Biden accuses Texas Gov. Abbott of ‘government overreach at its worst’ for investigating parents of children transitioning genders

 In his statement, Biden said the directive, which has prompted legal challenges, amounts to “weaponizing child protective services against loving families.”

 “Respected medical organizations have said that access to gender-affirming care for transgender children can benefit mental health, lower suicide rates, and improve other health outcomes,” Biden said.
-“Children, their parents, and their doctors should have the freedom to make the medical decisions that are best for each young person — without politicians getting [in] the way.”
+“Children, their parents, and their doctors should have the freedom to make the medical decisions that are best for each young person—without politicians getting in the way.”

 Since his election, Biden has repeatedly pledged to take steps to protect transgender Americans, including in Tuesday’s State of the Union address, when he said he would “always have your back.”